nietras/nietras.github.io/_posts/2022-10-03-bendingdotnet-valid-identifier-separator-chars.md

 }
 ```

-Compiled lists of valid and invalid separator chars and file
+Compiled lists of valid and invalid separator chars and file name chars can be
-name chars can be found in the below table.
-Note Jekyll can't handle the large
+found in the table below.
+Note [Jekyll](https://jekyllrb.com/) (used for this
-markdown files so files have been given the extra `.txt` extension.
+blog) can't handle the large markdown files so files have been given the extra
+`.txt` extension.

 | CSV | Markdown as txt |
 |-|-|